Bipolar Disorder: Signs, Symptoms, Treatment Methods

 Anxiety disorders, such as post-traumatic stress disorder (PTSD) and social phobia, also co-occur often among people with bipolar disorder.
 Bipolar disorder also co-occurs with attention deficit hyperactivity disorder (ADHD), which has some symptoms that overlap with bipolar disorder, such as restlessness and being easily distracted.

-People with bipolar disorder are also at higher risk for thyroid disease, migraine headaches, heart disease, diabetes, obesity, and other physical illnesses.
+People with bipolar disorder are also at higher risk for thyroid disease, migraines, heart disease, diabetes, obesity, and other physical illnesses.
 These illnesses may cause symptoms of mania or depression.
 They may also result from treatment for bipolar disorder.

 Other illnesses can make it hard to diagnose and treat bipolar disorder.
 People with bipolar disorder should monitor their physical and mental health.
 If a symptom does not get better with treatment, they should tell their doctor.